Will Subsonic Ammo Cycle My Gas Gun? Caliber-by-Caliber Guide

 Will Subsonic Cycle in 8.6 Blackout?

-Yes—8.6 Blackout is engineered specifically for heavy subsonic cycling in AR-style systems and conceptually is the AR-10’a counterpart to 300 Blackout in the AR-15.
+Yes—8.6 Blackout is engineered specifically for heavy subsonic cycling in AR-style systems and is conceptually the AR-10’s counterpart to .300 Blackout in the AR-15.

 What Makes 8.6 Blackout Different